jlacasa/mixed-models-spring25/content/1-intro.md

 - [About me](https://jlacasa.github.io/).
 - About you.
 - Frequent responses.
+- Some knowledge of the *existence* of mixed effects models.

 {% include figure.html img="day1/attendees.jpg" alt="Attendees counts" caption="**Figure 1.** Distribution of Departments attending this worksop" width="75%" %}